eulafullerton/Eula_Portfolio/index.md

 ## About

 I am a data science graduate student at Bellevue University and a Medical Laboratory Scientist with five years of experience in clinical environments.
-Working in high-impact healthcare settings has shaped my interest in using data to better understand risk, improve outcomes, and inform policy and operational decisions.
+Working in high-impact healthcare settings has shaped my interest in using data to understand risk better, improve outcomes, and inform operational decision-making.

+Through my academic and applied projects, I focus on predictive modeling, exploratory analysis, and ethical data integration.
+I am particularly interested in leveraging statistical methods and machine learning to address complex, real-world problems where data-driven insight can meaningfully improve outcomes.

 My portfolio reflects a strong emphasis on: